-- Do you already have a central heating system?
-If you do not, it is most cost-effective to install an HVAC system at the same time.
+Do you already have a central heating system?
+If you do not, it is most cost-effective option to install an entire HVAC system – with both the heating and cooling units – at the same time.
 If you have central heat, the existing fans and duct system can be used for your new central air system.

-- How’s the insulation in your home?
-If your home well insulated, your HVAC system will work efficiently which means lower utility bills.
-If your insulation is not in good shape, of course, bills are higher.
+How’s the insulation in your home?
+If your home well insulated, your heating and cooling system will work efficiently which means lower utility bills.
+If your insulation is not in good shape, of course, bills are going to be higher.
 In the long run, it is worth exploring the costs of new insulation or an upgrade of your old insulation.